smarty/smartystreets-javascript-sdk/Readme.md

 # SmartyStreets Java SDK

-The official client libraries for accessing SmartyStreets APIs from Javascript
+The official client libraries for accessing SmartyStreets APIs with Javascript.

 You may have noticed this page is curiously sparse.
 Don't panic, there's [documentation](https://smartystreets.com/docs/sdk/javascript) as well as working [examples](examples) over on our website.